sirrikademani/sirrikademani/README.md

 <div align="left">

-🔭 I’m currently looking for opportunities in **Data Science, Data Analysis and Business Intelligence roles.**
+🔭 Actively seeking roles in **Data Science, Data Analysis, and Business Intelligence** to leverage my 4 years of experience.

-🌱 I’m proficient in **SQL, Python, Alteryx, Snowflake, Alation, JIRA, Microsoft Office, Tableau, Qlik Sense, and Power BI.**
+🌱 Proficient in **SQL, Python, Alteryx, Snowflake, Alation, JIRA, Microsoft Office, Tableau, Qlik Sense, and Power BI.** I have a strong foundation in enterprise analytics, marketing analytics, and business process analytics.

-❤️ I love creating dashboards and I love fetching meaningful insights from them.
+❤️ Passionate about crafting insightful dashboards that drive data-driven decision-making.

-💬 I'm certified in **Tableau Desktop and Snowflake (SnowPro Core)**
+💬 Certified in **Tableau Desktop and Snowflake (SnowPro Core)**, with a proven track record of automating tasks and optimizing data processes.

-⚡ Fun fact **I like doing Mandala and Acrylic paintings and I can cook good vegetarian food!**
+⚡ Fun fact: Apart from my analytical skills, I find joy in creating Mandala and Acrylic paintings.
+Also, I take pride in being a proficient vegetarian cook!

  </div>